 Augustus snatched his cane and scurried, opened the door, and pulled the gurney inside crashing against the desk.
-The skinny corpse fell out of its chair and released enough gas to kill a mouse.
+The skinny corpse fell out of its chair and released enough gas it would likely kill a mouse.
 Pulling his shirt up over his face, Augustus held his breath and hurried to the door.
 He did a quick survey of the parking lot finding a wall of fog hiding the far end along with the trees.
 He pulled the door closed and set the lock.

 Sneaking the corner of the curtain aside, he put is face to the window.
 Something on the glass blurred his view sending the lamp post into a twisting shape.
 Pulling back, he found a round dome flowing outward, a bullet hole in the glass.